liserman/handcodeR/README.md

 The workflow of the package follows a simple rule:

-1. If you start the coding process, initialize the coding with `handcode()` by providing a text vector of texts you whish to annotate as `data` input, and up to three named character vectors of categories you want to code.
-Handcode as much data as you would like and return the output data.frame via the `save and exit`-button.
+1. If you start the coding process, initialize the coding with `handcode()` by providing a text vector of texts you wish to annotate as `data` input, and up to three named character vectors of categories you want to code.
+Hand code as much data as you would like and return the output data.frame via the `save and exit`-button.

 2. If you want to resume coding that you have already been working on, continue the coding with `handcode()` by providing the data.frame